Ssekyene/alx-low_level_programming/0x08-recursion/README.md

 3. Returns the factorial of a given number.

 4. Returns the value of _x_ raised to the power of _y_.

+5. Returns the natural square root of a number.